 Since passenger rail services to Leven closed in October 1969, several generations of the Campaign in various shapes and sizes have surfaced over the past 50 years.
-After a significant push in 2008 failed, the latest Campaign was launched in March 2014.
-The Levenmouth Rail Campaign (LMRC) is entirely community-based and driven by local volunteers living within the rail catchment area.
+After a significant push in 2008 failed, the latest Campaign was launched in March 2014 (initially by local charity, CLEAR) The Levenmouth Rail Campaign (LMRC) is entirely community-based and driven by local volunteers living within the rail catchment area.
 By far the largest settlement in Scotland without a direct rail link, LMRC believes reconnection is vital to the much-needed regeneration of the area.
 The unjust withdrawal of rail services in 1969 coincided with the closure of coal mining in the area which had formed an important foundation of the local economy.
-In the intervening decades, Levenmouth’s prosperity has declined significantly compared with other areas
+In the intervening decades, Levenmouth’s prosperity has declined significantly compared with other areas.

 The Campaign is open to anyone from Levenmouth or the East Neuk to lend their support to this worthwhile cause.
-The intention is to push the unarguable case until a positive decision is made to reinstate rail services – the business case is compelling and unanswerable.
-Rail will be the transport mode of choice in the 21st century – we’ve been sidelined too long
+The intention has been to push the unarguable case until a positive decision is made to reinstate rail services – the business case is compelling and unanswerable.
+Rail is the transport mode of choice in the 21st century.

-LMRC is NOT affiliated or linked with any political party or grouping.
+LMRC is not affiliated or linked with any political party or grouping.
 The reinstatement of the Leven rail link has cross-party support, and widespread support from all sections of the local community and beyond.
 We reserve the right to criticize and hold accountable any official body or elected representative without fear or favour.
-Our SOLE interest is in reconnecting Leven to the national rail network.
+Our sole interest has been in reconnecting Leven to the national rail network.

-One challenge we face is that Levenmouth has been a rather fragmented voice.
-The different towns and villages which adjoin one another have often strssed their individuals identiies (Aberhill, Denbeath, the Broom, etc) but Levenmouth is now the official title of this area, one of seven Areas in Fife and the unified secondary school is now called Levenmouth Academy.
-The Campaign is seeking the reopening of stations at Leven and Cameron Bridge to serve the entire area
+One challenge we face is that Levenmouth has had a rather fragmented voice.
+The different towns and villages which adjoin one another have often stressed their individual identities but Levenmouth is now the official title of this area, one of seven areas in Fife and the unified secondary school is now called Levenmouth Academy.

 For local people to travel for work, study, shopping and leisure, to draw in more visitors to the area, and to carry freight to and from major industrial operators in Levenmouth.

-Passengers: A total of 51,837 people presently live in the catchment with plans to add a further 4-5,000 in the near future.
-Potential visitors from outside the area could double this potential traffic for the beaches, for local attractions (like Kingdom of Fife Rail Preservation).
+Passengers: A total of 51,837 people presently live in the catchment area with plans to add a further 4-5,000 in the near future.
+Potential visitors from outside the area could double this potential traffic for the beaches and for local attractions (such as Kingdom of Fife Rail Preservation).

-Freight: There is very significant potential for freight traffic, taking goods off the inadequate roads serving Levenmouth.
-1 mile of the line (Thornton to Earlseat) is already open since 2012 and transporting coal, thus the key mainline connection is already established.
+Freight: there is very significant potential for freight traffic, taking goods off the inadequate roads serving Levenmouth.
 Cameron Bridge station adjoins Diageo’s Cameron Bridge Distillery, the largest in Scotland and is 1.4 miles from Diageo’s major Leven bottling plant.
 Multi-user rail freight facilities are proposed for this site with dual rail line for loading.

-The line continues intact to Leven (adjoining Sainsbury), and thence to Methil Docks adjoining the Fife Energy Park.
-Improved accessibility would support the employment opportunities at the 55-hectare Energy Park Investment zone, as well as the proposed Low Carbon Investment Park, Methil Docks Business Park and Fife Renewable Innovation Centre by providing access to wider labour market.
-It will also support the workforce for existing employers such as Diageo, NHS Fife, James Donaldson & Sons Ltd, Silberline and Pfaudler-Balfour Ltd. Major logistics company Malcolm, responsible for all Diageo movement, is strongly in favour of rail reconnection and have sought to reinstate services in recent years.
-They operate a Rail Division and stae they would wish to ship 60% of Diageo input and output to and from Levenmouth by rail.
+The line continues intact to Leven (adjoining Sainsburys), and thence to Methil Docks adjoining the Fife Energy Park.
+Improved accessibility would support the employment opportunities at the 55 hectare Energy Park investment zone, as well as the proposed Low Carbon Investment Park, Methil Docks Business Park and Fife Renewable Innovation Centre by providing access to a wider labour market.
+It would also support the workforce for existing employers such as Diageo, NHS Fife, James Donaldson and Sons Ltd, Silberline and Pfaudler-Balfour Ltd. Major logistics company Malcolm, responsible for all Diageo movement, is strongly in favour of rail reconnection and have sought to reinstate services in recent years.
+They operate a Rail Division and state that they would wish to ship 60% of Diageo input and output to and from Levenmouth by rail.

 2. Other reasons?

-Carbon reductions: Rail travel consumes almost 3x less carbon dioxide than small car journeys and 5x large cars.
+Carbon reductions: rail travel consumes almost three times less carbon dioxide than small car journeys and five times less than large cars.
 Reinstating the Leven rail link can help save the planet.

-3. Would a rail link help or hinder other transport connections to/from Levenmouth?
+3. Will the rail link help or hinder other transport connections to/from Levenmouth?

-5. How easy would it be to reinstate the line?
+4. How easy is it to reinstate the line?

-The Thornton-Leven line and it’s extension to Methil Docks is fully intact in terms of trackbed, bridges, and most rails, unlike many other disused lines where the former track has been converted to other uses, requiring costly repurchasing of land.
+The Thornton-Leven line and its extension to Methil Docks was fully intact in terms of trackbed, bridges, and most rails, unlike many other disused lines where the former track has been converted to other uses, requiring costly repurchasing of land.

-The line only `mothballed’ at present – it is still managed by Network Rail.
+The line was only mothballed and it is still managed by Network Rail.

-The first mile of line from Thornton to Earlseat is, since 2011, presently in use to transport coal from Hall’s nearby opencast site.
-This means the connections between the branch line and the mainline are already established.
+The first mile of line from Thornton to Earlseat has been used to transport coal from Hall’s nearby opencast site.
+This means the connections between the branch line and the mainline were already established.

 The Fife Circle service which presently terminates at Thornton has already built into its current timetable the time required to make the return journey to Leven.